-12. PROGRESSION FROM YEAR TO YEAR
+12.0 PROGRESSION FROM YEAR TO YEAR

-- a) All students are required to complete a prescribed number of credits in the respective Academic Year and attain a minimum overall GPA of 2.0 before proceeding to the following year of study. - b) A student may be allowed to re-sit failed courses in Supplementary Examinations if s/he has attained an overall GPA of 1.8 or above in the First Sitting calculated in accordance with the credit weighting of individual courses.
+- a) All students are required to complete a prescribed number of credits in the respective Academic Year and attain a minimum overall GPA of 2.0 before proceeding to the following year of study. - b) A student may be allowed to re-sit failed courses in Supplementary Examinations if s/he has attained an overall GPA of 1.6 or above in the First Sitting calculated in accordance with the credit weighting of individual courses.
 The maximum grade for a Supplementary Examination shall be the minimum passing grade of 'C'.
-The mark obtained in FA is not considered in the computation of supplementary examination results. - c) Any student who has attained a minimum overall GPA of 1.8 shall be allowed to repeat once the year of study, except first year students who are not allowed to repeat the year. - d) The following conditions shall guide carrying-over of courses: - (i) A student, who has scored an overall GPA of ≥1.8 after Supplementary Examination, may be allowed to carry over only three failed courses into subsequent Academic Year. - (ii) The maximum grade for a "COR" course shall be the minimum passing grade of 'C'. - (iii) A student with three (3) "COR" courses and a GPA less than 1.8 at the end of the Academic Year shall be discontinued from studies.
-All "COR" courses shall be cleared within two years after expiration of the duration of the programme; otherwise, the student will be discontinued from studies. - e) Only under special circumstances and according to Regulation (d) would students with pending supplementary- or special examination courses, be evaluated based on the GPA computed for completed courses. - f) Final Year students who resume studies to clear "COR" course(s) shall pay tuition fees and relevant direct costs, on a pro-rata basis based on the number of course credits as a proportion of the annual credits.
+The mark obtained in FA is not considered in the computation of supplementary examination results. - c) Any student who has attained a minimum overall GPA of 1.8 in supplementary examination shall be allowed to repeat once the year of study, except first year students who are not allowed to repeat the year. - d) The following conditions shall guide carrying-over of courses: - (i) A student, who has scored an overall GPA ≥1.8 after Supplementary Examination, may be allowed to carry over up to only three failed courses into subsequent Academic Year. - (ii) The maximum grade for a "COR" course shall be the minimum passing grade of 'C'. - (iii) A student who fails to clear any "COR" course(s) in Biomedical Sciences CANNOT progress to the 4th year of study (i.e. cannot progress to Semester VII).
+Such a candidate shall be required to register for, and pass all COR courses. - (iv) A student who fails a supplementary examination in preclinical and/or clinical course(s) and has scored a GPA of ≥1.8 shall be allowed to register and repeat the failed course(s) when next offered.
+A candidate who fails a repeated course(s) is allowed to sit for a supplementary examination. - e) Only under special circumstances and according to Regulation (d) would students with pending supplementary- or special examination courses, be evaluated based on the GPA computed

+- for completed courses. - f) Final Year students who resume studies to clear "COR" course(s) shall pay tuition fees and relevant direct costs, on a pro-rata basis based on the number of course credits as a proportion of the annual credits.

-13. CLASSIFICATION OF DEGREE AWARDS
+13.0 CLASSIFICATION OF DEGREE AWARDS

-- a) Pursuant to Regulation (12a) and (12b), a student shall qualify for a degree award on accumulating a minimum number of course credits in the programme. - b) Except for courses of practical and field nature, the final marks for each examination shall be derived, based on FA: 50%; End-of-Semester Examination (SA): 50% - c) For presentation of examination results, the percentage range and corresponding letter grades shown in Table 1 shall be adopted
+- a) Pursuant to Regulation (12a) and (12b), a student shall qualify for a degree award on accumulating a minimum number of course credits in the programme. - b) Except for courses of practical and field nature, the final marks for each examination shall be derived, based on FA: 50%; End-of-Semester Examination (SA): 50% - c) For presentation of examination results, the percentage range and corresponding letter grades shown in Table 1 shall be adopted: